Kerilk/THAPI-Tutorial/ECPAM-2023-BOF/slides.md

  * Trace as many programming models as possible
    - Trace should capture as much context as possible, and be lightweight as possible
- * Develop tools to analyze traces
+ * Develop tools to analyze traces (summary, timeline, etc...)

 ##  Programming-Model Centric Debugging / Tracing